syncfusion-content/maui-docs/MAUI/NavigationDrawer/Swipe-Gesture.md

 control: NavigationDrawer
 documentation: ug
 ---
-# SwipeGesture in .NET MAUI Navigation Drawer
+# Swipe Gesture in .NET MAUI Navigation Drawer (SfNavigationDrawer)

 The NavigationDrawer supports the swipe gesture for both opening and closing the drawer.